Robust estimation of the Quantum Fisher Information on a quantum processor: Conclusions

 \section{Conclusions}

-In this paper, we have demonstrated the first experimental estimation of the quantum Fisher information (QFI).
+} In this paper, we have provided an experimental estimation of the quantum Fisher information (QFI).
 This was achieved on a quantum processor with up to 13 qubits based on the measurements of a \emph{converging} series of polynomial lower bounds.
-By combining advanced methods from the randomized measurement toolbox, we have been able to overcome drifting gate and readout errors, and obtain a robust and unbiased estimator for the QFI.
+By combining advanced methods from the randomized measurement toolbox, we have been able to overcome drifting gate and readout errors and obtain a robust and unbiased estimator for the QFI.

 We applied our method to two different states: GHZ states and the ground state of the TFIM at the critical point.
-For the former, our measurements are in perfect agreement with theoretical predictions and allow us to witness the presence of multipartite entanglement, so far achieved only by fidelity measurements.
+For the former, our measurements are in perfect agreement with theoretical predictions and allow us to witness the presence of multipartite entanglement.
 With the error mitigation procedure that we introduce here, we observed that all our prepared GHZ states were GME.
-In the variational preparation of the ground state of the critical TFIM , we utilize the estimated QFI to observe an interesting trade-off.
+In the variational preparation of the ground state of the critical TFIM, we utilize the estimated QFI to observe an interesting trade-off.
 While the theoretical approximation accuracy of the ground state increases with the circuit depth and is optimal at depth $p=N/2$, the best estimation of the theoretically predicted ground state QFI is obtained with a smaller circuit depth.
 We attribute this effect to noise and decoherence increasing with circuit depth as well.

+We have gone beyond previous work aiming at estimating a converging series of lower bounds on the QFI (rather than a single lower bound to it), employing larger system sizes, and obtaining a better convergence to the true value of the QFI for the prepared state.
+This has been possible, by exploiting several state-of-the-art protocols under the umbrella of randomized measurements.

 We stress that our method is well-suited for following the drifting errors in the hardware as experimentally shown in App.~\ref{SM:batchexp_check}.
 Performing a calibration at the beginning of the whole experiment is not sufficient for taming and understanding the errors in the randomized measurement protocol, of which we show evidence in App.~\ref{SM:batchvsfull}.